 Medical Device Development Award (MDDA)

-In partnership with Indiana CTSI, Indiana Center for Biomedical Innovation (ICBI) will support the development of nascent medical device technologies invented by Indiana University clinicians by providing funds through Medical Device Development Award (MDDA) grant program.
-The awardees will receive funding up to $50,000 and mentorship support through the ICBI Advisory Council and SPARK-Stanford partnership.
-Submission Deadline July 31, 2017– Online application: ICBI Medical Device Development Award (MDDA)
+In partnership with the Indiana CTSI, the Indiana Center for Biomedical Innovation (ICBI) supports the development of nascent medical device technologies invented by IU School of Medicine Staff (clinical & non-clinical) and Indiana CTSI-affiliated engineers by providing advice and assistance through the Medical Device Development Assistance (MDDA) program.
+Selected participants will receive mentorship support through the ICBI Advisory Council and the SPARK-Stanford partnership.

 Indiana Drug Discovery Alliance (IDDA)